Jaykul/old.jaykul.github.io/posts/developer-brain.md

 ## But I totally can't remember why I thought the Pester/Configuration/PoshCode thing was worth blogging about in the first place.

-### Oh, wait, what ever happened to that Configuration module?
+#### Oh, wait, what ever happened to that Configuration module?
 Did I finish that?

-#### Ohhhhh... shoot!
+###### Ohhhhh... shoot!
 The PoshCode module was supposed to be finished in August!

 True story.
-This might be why there are so few good managers with software development backgrounds ;)
+This might be why God invented managers.

 [1]: https://GitHub.com/PoshCode/PoshCode